hantsy/spring-microservice-sample/README.md

 ### Miscellaneous

-In a real world application, when you fetch post list, you maybe want to not show the post content in the list.
+In a real world application, when you fetch post list, you maybe do not want to show all fields of the post.
 It is easy to control the representation view sent to client by customizing Jackson `JsonView`.

 ```java
 public final class View {